-US EPA evaluates and registers pesticides for use and sale in the United States.
-After EPA has registered a product, it must also be registered in Ohio before it is legal to sell and use.
-Manufacturers are required to register their products in Ohio annually by submitting the application, fee, product label and MSDS.
-Registrations must be postmarked by June 30, of the registration year if distributed in Ohio.
-If a "Renewal" or "Unregister product" application is received after the deadline, the applicant must pay a 50% penalty fee of $75.00 per product as stated in the pesticide law.
+US EPA evaluates and registers pesticides for use and sale in the United States (Section 3 of FIFRA).
+After EPA has registered a pesticide product, it must also be registered in Ohio before it is legal to sell and use.
+Manufacturers are required to register their products in Ohio annually by submitting the application, fee, current product label, and any additional EPA documentation.
+Ohio product registrations are valid until June 30 each year, regardless of the date they were registered.

-The Product Registration form can be found on the Forms page here.
+- The Product Registration form can be found on the Forms page.

-A list of Restricted Use products currently registered in Ohio can be obtained here.
+- List of Restricted Use products currently registered in Ohio.

 Under section 24(c) of FIFRA, Ohio can provide registration for additional uses of pesticides to meet "special local needs" if registration for the special use has not previously been denied, disapproved, or canceled by the US EPA.